markets & economy | APRIL 11, 2025

 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.
 There is no guarantee that any forecasts made will come to pass.

-Past performance is not a reliable indicator of future performance.
+Performance quoted represents past performance which is not a guarantee or a reliable indicator of future results.
 All investments are subject to market risk, including the possible loss of principal.
 All charts and tables are shown for illustrative purposes only.

 Next Steps